silverRnk/my-calculator-app/README.md

 ## `src/routes/api/v1/compute/+server.js`
 This contains the source code of your rest api

-Inside the `+server.js` contains a `GET` function to handle get request what it would do is to read the request url parameter, then turn the string into array with `" "` as the delimiter
+Inside the `+server.js` contains a `GET` function to handle get request.
+What it would do is to read the request url parameter, then turn the string into array with `" "` as the delimiter

 Once that is done our expression is now ready to be passed to `SimpleCalculator` `static` method `calculate()` this would evaluate the whole expression. then it would return a response to the user